census-instrumentation/opencensus-service/README.md

 ### <a name="config-exporters"></a>Exporters

+An exporter is how you send data to one or more backends/destinations.
 One or more exporters can be configured.
 By default, no exporters are configured on the OpenCensus Agent or Collector.

 A basic example of all available exporters is provided below.
 For detailed exporter configuration, please see the [exporter README.md](exporter/exporterparser/README.md).